crowdlingo/course/src/speaking/clothes.md

 ## Vocabulary

 <vocab-list>
-- colourful
-  - striking in variety and interest
 - definitely
   - without question and beyond doubt
-- comfortable
+- instinct
-  - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
+  - (followed by &#x60;with&#39;) deeply filled or permeated
 - fashioned
   - planned and made or fashioned artistically
+- colourful
+  - striking in variety and interest
-- sometimes
+- actually
-  - on certain occasions or in certain cases but not always
-- reluctant
+  - in actual fact
-  - unwillingness to do something contrary to your custom
 - addition
   - a component that is added to something to improve it
-- Australia
-  - a nation occupying the whole of the Australian continent

 <!-- blank -->